ppy/osu-wiki/news/2020/2020-04-11-mappers-report-march.md

 ### Striderin

-A hidden gem of a mapper gone particularly unnoticed, **[Striderin](https://osu.ppy.sh/users/10193902)** has been building up a collection of truly innovative maps.
+A hidden gem of a mapper gone particularly unnoticed, **::Striderin::{ user-id=10193902 }** has been building up a collection of truly innovative maps.
 Combining small circles, unique flow, and signature breathtaking hitsounds, Striderin fuses the three concepts together to create some inspiring works of art.
 This can best be showcased through his passion-filled renditions of Wednesday Campanella songs, such as [Melos](https://osu.ppy.sh/beatmapsets/967776) and [The Bamboo Princess](https://osu.ppy.sh/beatmapsets/1014364); the latter of which also features a quite nifty storyboard!
 Striderin is a must-see if you enjoy maps that stand out from the crowd, ones that go above and beyond compared to most.

 ### KnightC0re

-An inspiration to many new mappers should be **[KnightC0re](https://osu.ppy.sh/users/7894340)**.
+An inspiration to many new mappers should be **::KnightC0re::{ user-id=7894340 }**.
 He is the shining example that hard work and dedication to one's craft will bear fruits.
 From expert hitsounding, to developing his style to fit songs of all difficulties and genres, KnightC0re can do it all.
 Just last year he showed up with a couple incredible ranked maps among others - one of which being his map of [Matsumoto Sara's Suika](https://osu.ppy.sh/beatmapsets/950929#osu/1985881), where he demonstrated his mastery of movement and hitsounding to form a poignant take on a beloved song.
 Another such example would be his Insane difficulty on [sokoninaru's Tenohira de odoru](https://osu.ppy.sh/beatmapsets/902587#osu/2096993) where he showcased his ability to map a whole spectrum of music - from serene instrumental to crazy math rock pieces in any difficulty he likes.
 We are eager to see KnightC0re's next projects take shape, and so should you.

 Even though the Mappers' Showcase starts off with osu!standard, each month will showcase a different gamemode.
 That means next month will be feataturing osu!taiko.
 So stay tuned!